Comparative Medicine Training Opportunities

 The broader WFSM community consists of over 1000 faculty and approximately $200M/year in research funding, spanning many academic departments and Centers or Institutes.

-Institutional strengths include the Wake Forest University Primate Center, the Comprehensive Cancer Center of Wake Forest University, the WFU Institute for Regenerative Medicine, the Center for Human Genomics, the Women's Health Center of Excellence, the Center for Biomolecular Imaging, and the Sticht Center for Aging Research.
+Institutional strengths include the Center for Comparative Medicine Research, the Comprehensive Cancer Center of Wake Forest University, the WFU Institute for Regenerative Medicine, the Center for Human Genomics, the Women's Health Center of Excellence, the Center for Biomolecular Imaging, and the Sticht Center for Aging Research.

 Veterinary Anatomic Pathology Residency